Gauge-Independent Emission Spectra and Quantum Correlations in the Ultrastrong Coupling Regime of Open System Cavity-QED: Equivalence between the dipole gauge and Coulomb gauge master equations and gauge invariant expectation values

-Naturally, any observables from a unitarily transformed quantum master equation should be gauge-independent; we include this section primarily to show that the $x^{\pm}$ operators transform in the way one might expect.
+Naturally, any observables from a unitarily transformed quantum master equation should be gauge-independent; we include this section primarily to show that the $x^{\pm}$ operators transform in the way one might expect. {By gauge independent expectation values, we mean expectation values that do not and should not depend on the choice of gauge.}

 Ultimately, for any gauge-dependent Hermitian operator $O^{\rm D}$ and $O^{\rm C}$ corresponding to a physical observable, the expectation value should be gauge-independent, so

 Beginning with the evaluation in the Coulomb gauge,